FoggyPortholes/PixStu/README.md

 ## Applications

-- `app/pixel_char_studio.py`: Character Studio for prompt-driven character generation, LoRA presets, reference guidance, and metadata logging.
+- `chargen/studio.py`: CharGen Studio for prompt-driven character generation, LoRA presets, reference guidance, and metadata logging.
 The built-in LoRA library lets you preview adapters and pull new ones from Hugging Face with a click.
-- `app/sprite_sheet_studio.py`: Sprite Sheet Studio for packaging an existing sprite into mapped, multi-frame sheets.
+- `chargen/sprites/studio.py`: Sprite Sheet Studio for packaging an existing sprite into mapped, multi-frame sheets.

 ## Getting Started